 During term 2, we focus on team sports such as football, basketball, volleyball etc. We also prepare for our Ski Trip, working on fundamental physical skills, especially coordination and balance.

-The third term is entirely dedicated to Athletics.
-We use the professional facilities offered by Magaluf Athletics track.
-All the activities taught during this term enable our students to arrive fit and ready for our annual sports day: ‘King Richard III Olympics’ in which all students from Year 1 to Year 11 (and parents!) compete to show their talent and enjoy of an unforgettable day.
+The third term is dedicated entirely to athletics.
+We use the professional facilities offered by the Magaluf Athletics stadium.
+All the activities taught during this term enable our students to reach their potential for our annual sports day: ‘KR3 Olympics’ in which all students from Year 1 to Year 10 (and parents!) compete to showcase their talents, earn housepoints and win certificates.

 Key Stage 4 & IGCSE PE